edduval373/aisentinel/replit.md

 # AI Sentinel - Enterprise AI Governance Platform

+## Code Protection System
+The project implements a code protection system to prevent changes to tested sections without explicit developer permission.
+See `CODE_PROTECTION.md` for protected sections registry and modification procedures.

 ## Overview

 AI Sentinel is a comprehensive enterprise AI governance platform that provides secure, compliant, and monitored AI interactions for organizations.
 The application combines a React frontend with an Express.js backend, featuring real-time chat capabilities, content filtering, and administrative oversight.